 - How-to sessions: up to 2,500 words

 Authors who submit their written paper by the January 31 deadline receive an honorarium in the form of a $150 credit against their bill at the Conference Hotel.
 The honorarium will not be offered in any other form and is, therefore, forfeited by authors who do not stay in the Conference Hotel.
-If author(s) request an extension to the January 31 paper deadline, they forfeit the honorarium.
+Authors who request an extension to the January 31 paper deadline forfeit the honorarium.

 What Happens Next

 1. Communications about your proposal:

 - You will receive an email acknowledging your proposal, sent to the address given in the profile of the lead author (the proposer); if you do not receive a reply, please contact us via email.